 - For the mushrooms: In a fry pan, melt 2 tablespoons butter over medium heat.
 Add sliced mushrooms, sprinkle with salt and saute until the moisture evaporates and mushrooms are just starting to brown.
 Remove from heat and set aside.

 - For the white sauce: Combine olive oil and butter in a sauce pan over medium heat.
 When butter is melted and starting to bubble add the flour and cook stirring constantly.
 Sprinkle in a little more flour if needed to make a thick roux.
 Cook for about a minute and a half.
 Add the milk and stir until the sauce thickens.
 Add cheese and blend well.
 Season with salt and pepper.

 - Cook pasta according to package instructions.
 Right before draining the pasta, reserve about a cup of the hot pasta water.
 Drain the pasta and mix it with the white sauce.
 Add the mushrooms.
 Mix everything together well while drizzling in some of the reserved pasta water until you reach that perfect creamy consistency.

-Creamy Swiss and Mushroom Mac and Cheese …It’s what’s for a Side Dish.
+Creamy Swiss Mac and Cheese with Mushrooms …It’s what’s for a Side Dish.

 Why Trust These Recipes?
 Lea Ann Brown has lived, worked and played in Colorado for 45 years.
 She has immersed herself in the Colorado Culinary space, is a Culinary School Graduate and publishes her Colorado food Blog, Cooking On The Ranch.